Pinetree-Lee/starter-hugo-academic/content/publication/KSME_Spring_2024/index.md

 # Summary.
 An optional shortened abstract.
 summary: This material was presented in 2024 KSME TED.
-The newly developed semi-analytical heat transfer model of MMC heat sinks is proposed and the prediciton of the model shows good agreement with experimental data within 20% margin of error.
+The one-dimensional model which takes into account the effects of non-uniform flow distribution on the thermal performance of manifold microchannels is newly developed.
+This model enables accurate prediction of thermal performance and flow non-uniformity of MMC.

 tags: [Manifold microchannels, Embedded cooling, Electronics cooling, Heat sink, Thermal-hydraulic modeling, Flow non-uniformity]

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: